fbpx Skip to main content

 Neya Fishing Port

-Neya Fishing Port is one of the best known ports in the prefecture of Niigata.
-During salmon fishing season in the winter, this port is very attractive and lively.
+Neya Fishing Port is one of the best-known ports in the prefecture of Niigata.
+During the salmon fishing season in the winter, this port is very attractive and lively.

 How to Get to Gatsugi?

 From Tokyo, it is easy to get to Murakami.
 It takes 3 hours by train (change trains at Niigata station).
-For more details, please check out this article.
-From Murakami Station, take the JR train (valid with your JR pass) via JR Uetsu Line bound for Sakata酒田.
-The train takes only 40 minutes to get to Gatsugi.
-Take the seat on the left side to admire the beautiful coastline of the Sea of Japan!
+For more details, check out this article.
+From Murakami Station, take the JR Uetsu Line (valid with your JR pass) bound for Sakata (酒田), which only 40 minutes to get to Gatsugi.
+Take a seat on the left side to admire the beautiful coastline of the Sea of Japan!

 Upon your arrival, enjoy a walk through the peaceful town of Gatsugi.